austta/austta.org.au/index.md

 * [Division (state based) Meetings](meetings.html)
 * [Members Renewal Form 2016 - 2017](ATA 20162017 Renewal Form.pdf) (156kB ![PDF](pdficon.svg))
 * [2014 - 2015 Annual Report](ATAAnnualReport2014-2015.pdf) (1280kB ![PDF](pdficon.svg))

+## What to do with old timetables
+Old timetables can be a valuable asset for the ATA auctions, Distribution Service or the National Timetable Collection.
+If you have old timetables that you want to discard, don't!
+Please contact the Australian Timetable Associaiton first.
+Len Regan, [0409 209 114](tel:61409209114),  <archives@austta.org> will help you decide where best your old timetables can be deposited.